 - In-depth, service-driven pieces offering practical information not generally available in the mainstream media

 - Literary journalism, in which strong narrative, unique voice, and compelling subject matter are paramount.

 Steps to Submit

-Article lengths range from 400 to 1,500 words.
-Make submissions through our Contact Us form or email email@example.com.
+Make query submissions through our Contact Us form or email firstname.lastname@example.org.
 Be sure to include a daytime telephone and an e-mail address.
-Only e-mail submissions will be accepted.
 We regret we cannot accept unsolicited manuscripts or offer individual comments on submissions.
 The magazine is not responsible for unsolicited material.
 Any publication of an essay or article is at the sole discretion of African Vibes.
 Note: African Vibes Magazine gives priority to articles that have not yet been published and are written exclusively for the African Vibes Magazine.
 We will consider articles that have been or will be published elsewhere, on a case by case basis.
 Please let the managing editor know if an article you are submitting for consideration has already been published elsewhere or will be published in other publications.
 To submit your ideas, do the following:

 - Write a query first, (not the entire manuscript) that introduces your story idea and defines your angle.
-In other words, tell us what you want to write about and explain your point of view and argument.
+Your query should answer the following questions:

 - Estimate a deadline for your piece.

 - Include your phone number and email address.

 - If this is your first time pitching us, then attach clips and/or writing samples to demonstrate your experience.

 - We credit Contributors with a byline or mini bio.
 Please include a mini-bio with your submission.